Cempaka Schools

-Cempaka Schools is a private school in Malaysia that offers Early Years Education, the Primary & Secondary Malaysian and International (IGCSE Cambridge) curriculum, the International Baccalaureate Diploma Programme, and the A-Level for students aged from 18 months to 18 years old.
+Cempaka International School is an international school located in the suburb of Damansara Heights within the Malaysian capital city of Kuala Lumpur.
+It offers Early Years Education, Primary, Secondary and Pre-university programmes, from children aged 2 to 18.
+It is the only school in Malaysia offering the Finnish Curriculum, which leads to the UK-based IGCSE and A-Level qualifications.

 History

 Cempaka School was established in 1983 in a rented bungalow on Jalan Bukit Bintang in Kuala Lumpur, Malaysia.
 The founder and mentor, Dato' Freida Pilus, started it to provide the best possible education for her sons.
 Over the years, the school has grown and now comprises two main campuses situated in Bukit Damansara, Kuala Lumpur, and Taman Cheras Permata, Cheras.

 Academic information

 Early Childhood Education

 "Michelia" is the Early Childhood Education centre in Cempaka schools.
 It is located inside Cempaka International School's campus in Damansara Heights, Kuala Lumpur.

 Divided into "Michelia Buds" for children aged between 18 months and 3 years old and "Michelia Reception" for children aged between 3 and 5 years old, the Early Childhood Education centre uses an inspired Reggio Emilia approach.